-- The prevalence of smoking and tobacco use in California's African American community. - The impact of banning menthol tobacco products and identification and prevalence of menthol analogues. - Best practices for African American cessation.
-The practice of African American health care providers and smoking cessation advice. - The economic impact of tobacco use and tobacco product availability in African American communities.
-The impact of tobacco taxes and whether they are regressive in the African American community.
+- The impact of banning menthol tobacco products and identification and prevalence of menthol analogues (e.g., ENDS with menthol as a characterizing flavor). - The economic impact of tobacco use and tobacco product availability in priority population communities.
+The impact of tobacco taxes and whether they are regressive for racial/ethnic minorities and persons of low income including people with mental illness. - The relationship between stress and tobacco use for priority populations.